mnichol3/my_jgcri/CEDS/notes/gridding_paper_plots.md

 '0.25x0.25 degree latitudexlongitude'
 ```

 In the above examples, the file's grid resolution is `0.25x0.25` degrees, so the gridded emissions **must** be re-aggreagated on to a 0.5 x 0.5 degree grid before the file can be passed to the plotting functions.
-However, if the file's `grid` resolution was `'0.5x0.5 degree latitudexlongitude'`, it could be passed to the plotting functions as-is (Sec 3).
+However, if the file's `grid` resolution value was `'0.5x0.5 degree latitudexlongitude'`, it could be passed to the plotting functions as-is (Sec 3).

 ### 2.2 Installing CDO on Windows 10

 The easiest way to re-aggregate 0.25 deg gridded emissions data onto a 0.5 deg grid is by utilizing the [Climate Data Operators (CDO) toolset](https://code.mpimet.mpg.de/projects/cdo).
 Hopefully you're using a Unix-based or Windows 10 system.
-If not, good luck.

 Although cdo can by installed on Windows 10 by utilizing cygwin, the most easiest method of installation is by utilizing Windows 10's [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).